-Wi-Fi and Zigbee both operate on the same frequency space (2.4 GHz).
-While many newer phones, tablets, and laptops support 5 GHz Wi-Fi and can be separated from other traffic, as long as your access point supports simultaneous dual-band, most IoT devices will only support 2.4 GHz Wi-Fi.
-For example, Every ESP8266 and ESP32 device you have in your smart home will only ever be able to connect to 2.4 GHz Wi-Fi, and that is a problem.
-This article is a continuation of my previous guide on using Zigbee Groups in Zigbee2MQTT, which can also be used to reduce traffic and thus increase reliability.
+Both Wi-Fi and Zigbee share the same frequency space, operating at 2.4 GHz.
+Although many modern phones, tablets, and laptops support 5 GHz Wi-Fi, allowing them to be separated from other traffic thanks to a simultaneous dual-band access point, the majority of IoT devices only support 2.4 GHz Wi-Fi.
+For instance, ESP8266 and ESP32 devices in your smart home will solely connect to 2.4 GHz Wi-Fi, risking congestion.
+This article builds upon my previous guide on utilizing Zigbee Groups in Zigbee2MQTT, in which you learnt how to reduce traffic and improve the reliability of your Zigbee network.

 How to avoid 2.4 GHz band congestion